 |Our treks||Expeditions||Contact us||About us||Photos|

-Another in our series of 'best-of' journeys culled from our many exploratory treks over the past few years in Ladakh and Zanskar.
-We consider this wild 'kora' route one of our best itineraries ever, an exciting and challenging trek through the sublime canyon lands, far-flung valleys of remote villages, green nomadic plateaus, high Himalayan passes and hidden valleys of mythical Ladakh & Zanskar.
-This is a river trek, so bring good sandals with you!
+Another in our series of 'best-of' journeys culled from our many exploratory treks in the Indian Himalaya, featuring a crossing of the wild Phirtse La.
+We consider this wild route one of our best itineraries ever, an exciting and challenging trek through the sublime canyon lands, far-flung valleys of remote villages, high Himalayan passes and hidden valleys of mythical Ladakh & Zanskar.
+It's a river trek, so bring good sandals with you!

 What a trip!
 Thanks for all your hard work and imagination.
 Truly a spectacular journey and the clientele you attracted was a magnificent bonus.